HibaShabbir/Sqe-Project/README.md

     }                                                     // Assert used to show if test passes or fails

 ### API Testing :
+Sylius is an API-first solution.
+It means that Sylius can be used as a backend for implementing JavaScript ecommerce software like a progressive web application, single-page application, or a native mobile app.
+You can build an online shop that can be suitable for any size of business - a small, medium, or large enterprise.

+In the documentation provided on GitHub and website shows that API testing of Sylius is done in php language .

 ## Task 5 : Exploring existing Unit testing on Sylius .